What Do Parasites Look Like When You Poop Them Out? | Clear Visual Guide

-Parasites expelled in stool often appear as small, white or off-white worms, segments, or cyst-like shapes, varying by species.
+Parasites expelled in stool often appear as small, white or off-white worms, segments, or microscopic forms only detectable by testing, varying by species.

 Identifying Parasites in Your Stool: A Visual Breakdown